-When FEMA has provided a notice of final base flood elevations within zones A1-30 and/or AE on the city's FIRM and, if appropriate, has designated AH zones, AO zones, A99 zones, A and X-shaded zones on the city's FIRM, and has identified on the city's FIRM coastal high hazard areas by designating zones V1-30, VE, and/or V, the city shall:
+When FEMA has provided a notice of final base flood elevations within zones A1-30 and/or AE on the city's FIRM and, if appropriate, has designated AH zones, AO zones, A99 zones, A and X-shaded zones on the city's FIRM, and has identified on the city's FIRM coastal high hazard areas by designating zones V1-30, VE, V, and/or coastal AE, the city shall:

-- (1) Meet the requirements of paragraphs (1) through (14) of section 17-27; - (2) Within zones V1-30, VE, and V on the city's FIRM: - a.
-Obtain the elevation (in relation to mean sea level) of the bottom of the lowest structural member of the lowest floor (excluding pilings and columns) of all new and substantially improved structures, and whether or not such structures contain a basement, and - b.
-Maintain a record of all such information with the director of the permitting department; - (3) Provide that all new construction within zones V1-30, VE, and V on the city's FIRM is located landward of the reach of mean high tide; - (4) Provide that all new construction and substantial improvements in zones V1-30 and VE, and also zone V if base flood elevation data is available, on the city's FIRM, are elevated on pilings and columns so that: - a.
-The bottom of the lowest horizontal structural member of the lowest floor(excluding the pilings or columns) is elevated to no lower than the base flood level; and - b.
-The pile or column foundation and structure attached thereto is anchored to resist flotation, collapse and lateral movement due to the effects of wind and water loads acting simultaneously on all building components. - c.
-Water loading values used shall be those associated with the base flood. - d.
-Wind loading values used shall be those required by applicable state or the latest adopted building code. - e.
-A registered professional engineer or architect shall develop or review the structural design, specifications and plans for the construction, and shall certify that the design and methods of construction to be used are in accordance with accepted standards of practice for meeting the provisions of paragraphs (4)a. through d. of this section.
+- (1) Meet the requirements of paragraphs (1) through (15) of section 17-27. - (2) Within zones V1-30, VE, and V on the city's FIRM: - a.
+Obtain the elevation (in relation to mean sea level) of the bottom of the lowest structural member of the lowest floor (excluding pilings and columns) of all new and substantially improved structures, in VE zones and coastal AE zones and whether or not such structures contain a basement; and - b.
+The director of the permitting department shall maintain a record of all such information. - (3) All new construction within zones V1-30, VE, V, and/or coastal AE zones on the city's FIRM shall be located landward of the reach of mean high tide. - (4) All new construction and substantial improvements in zones V1-30 and VE and coastal AE zones, and also zone V if base flood elevation data is available, on the city's FIRM, shall be elevated on piles, columns, or shear walls parallel to the flow of water so that: - a.
+The bottom of the lowest supporting horizontal structural member (excluding the pilings or columns) is located to no lower than the base flood elevation level. - b.
+All pile and column foundation and the structures attached thereto shall be anchored to resist flotation, collapse and lateral movement due to the effects of wind and water loads acting simultaneously on ALL building components, both (non-structural and structural). - c.
+Water loading values used shall equal or exceed those of the base flood. - d.
+Wind loading values used shall be in accordance with the latest adopted building code by the city. - e.
+All new construction and substantial improvements of existing structures shall be securely anchored on pilings, columns, or shear walls. - f.
+A registered professional engineer or architect shall certify that the design, specifications and plans for construction are in full compliance with the provisions contained in subsection 17-29(4) a through f. - (5) For all new construction and substantial improvements within zones V1-30, VE, and V and coastal AE zones on the city's FIRM, the space below the lowest horizontal-supporting member must remain free of obstruction.
+As an alternative, the space may be constructed with non-supporting breakaway walls, open wood or vinyl lattice-work, or insect screening which must be designed to collapse under wind and water loads without causing collapse, displacement, or other structural damage to the elevated portion of the building or supporting foundation system.
+The following design specifications are required: